 When I visited on a Sunday between masses, a gentleman asked if it was my first visit.
 Hearing it was, he said “Follow me” and directed me to sit in a specific pew.
 I had not expected this and found it quite moving: In front of me was a small brass plaque that read: “President John F. Kennedy knelt here at Mass.”
 If you want to sit in that pew, it’s easier to find with a guide, but start looking about three-quarters of the way back on the left side of the right aisle.

 7. Boat over to an island with a president’s bomb shelter

 If you’re interested in JFK, you’ll want to visit Peanut Island, where a secret Cold War-era bomb shelter was built for President Kennedy to use if the end of world threatened while he was in Palm Beach.
 While Kennedy would have reached the bunker via boat from his Palm Beach estate, you’ll have to leave the island and get a water taxi either at Riviera Beach or Palm Beach Shores.
 You can easily spend a day on Peanut Island, which has excellent snorkeling and a picturesque walkway and picnic area, but the bunker is no longer available for tours.
 Details in this Florida Rambler story.

 8. Snorkeling and swimming on Palm Beach island

 The beaches of Palm Beach are as pretty and well-kept as the rest of the island.
-The metered parking nearby is not hard to get in the summer.
+There is metered parking nearby.
 Bring your snorkeling mask because the small rocky breakwaters behind the Breakers Hotel attract schools of fish.
 (There are public access points to the beaches on either side of the Breakers.)